-Franklin University's Center for Professional Training & Development delivers a wide variety of credit and noncredit educational programs to career-minded professionals, businesses, government, and not-for-profit organizations interested in improving their ability to succeed in today's dynamic and competitive work environment.
+Franklin University's Center for Continuing Education (CCE) delivers a wide variety of noncredit educational programs to career-minded professionals, businesses, government, and not-for-profit organizations interested in improving their ability to succeed in today's dynamic and competitive work environment.
 These programs include professionally recognized and accredited certificate programs, job-specific training, and workshops.
-Our services and programs can be offered in a variety of formats to allow busy professionals to pursue their personal development while juggling their work and personal lives.
+CCE's services and programs can be offered in a variety of formats to allow busy professionals to pursue their personal development while juggling their work and personal lives.